TheRealAnonymous008/quartz/content/Marine Corps Martial Arts.md

 		* Hand should be in the armpit, on the brachial plexus tie for enhanced pain compliance.
 		* A takedown can be executed from this position by rotating the wrist in such a way the subject from bending their elbow

+* **Same / Opposite Side Grab** - use when someone grabs your wrist.
+Trap the aggressor's hand with the palm of your same / other hand, rotate and aim to grasp at the right forearm.
 ## Armed
 * Used to counter opponents grabbing the weapon.
 The goal is to both retain the weapon, apply pain compliance, and (if needed) gain distance from the enemy.
 * *Weapon grabs can be countered* by rotating the muzzle of the weapon against the opponent and slashing downwards.
 We may additionally step back to double the distance.